sysprog21/rv32emu/CONTRIBUTING.md

 The `const` keyword is essential for several key purposes:
 - Declaring variables that should not change after initialization.
 - Defining fields within a `struct` that must remain immutable, such as those in memory-mapped I/O peripheral registers.
-- Serving as a strongly typed alternative to `#define` for numerical constants.
+- Serving as a strongly typed alternative to `#define` for read-only variables.

 For example, instead of using:
 ```c